rzr/webthing-node/docs/README.md

 ## TODO: ##

 * Fix Things description
-* Upstream most I can to webthing-node
+* Upstream the most I can to webthing-node
 * Rename webthing-node to webthing-iotjs
 * Relocate to https://github.com/rzr/webthing-iotjs
 * Transpile webthing-node for IoT.js (using babel?)